INL/BlackLab/PLAN.md

 ### Content store

-- [ ] Right now `BlackLab40StoredFieldsReader` is made threadsafe using expensive synchronization of a whole long method, `getValueSubstring()`.
-It's probably better to clone the file handles and use those in a nonthreadsafe class, similar to `SegmentForwardIndex` / `ForwardIndexSegmentReader`.\
- (**Assuming it needs to be threadsafe!** Or does Lucene guarantee that one segment is only ever read by one thread?
-For writing that seems to be the case, but that's very different of course)
 - [ ] actually compress content store
 - [ ] completely finish implementing `BlackLab40StoredFieldsReader/Writer` (see remaining TODOS)